RobCAsc/Innormax-Bank-Movements-Matching/README.md

 - **Manual Review:** Unmatched transactions will be manually reviewed by a team or escalated as needed.

 ### Prototype Results
-The prototype successfully matched 85% of transactions between bank statements and SAP records.
+The prototype successfully matched 90% of transactions between bank statements and SAP records.
 The remaining transactions were either unmatched or flagged for review.
+This results are based on dummy data tailored to the test, results on a production environment might change.

 ### Sample Output